aaronbieber/ssp/content/posts/2019-01-20-fixing-sonys-grip.markdown

 date: 2019-01-20T19:40:49-05:00
 ---

-{% img right drop /assets/images/uploads/fixing-sonys-grip/grip-with-no-bracket@0,3x.jpg Artist's rendition of small grip anger %}
+{{< img "right drop" "/images/uploads/fixing-sonys-grip/grip-with-no-bracket@0,3x.jpg" "Artist's rendition of small grip anger" >}}

 Years ago, when I decided to **sell all of my Canon gear** and switch to a **mirrorless Sony system** (the NEX-7, at the time), I was running away from